data-edu/rviews_blog_series/2-post.md

 understand how OSS development proceeds.
-For example, in foundational, work Mockus et al. found that OSS is often characterized by a core group of 10-15 individuals contributing around 80% of the code, but that a group an order of magnitude larger than that core will repair specific problems, and a group another order of magnitude larger will report issues\[3\]; proportions (generally) similar to those we found for those who contributed to our book.
+For example, in foundational, work Mockus et al. found that OSS is often characterized by a core group of 10-15 individuals contributing around 80% of the code, but that a group around one order of magnitude larger than that core will repair specific problems, and a group another order of magnitude larger will report issues\[3\]; proportions (generally) similar to those we found for those who contributed to our book.

 Second, open science is both a perspective about how science should operate and a set of practices that reflect a perspective about how science should proceed
 <sup>\[<https://www.nap.edu/catalog/25116/open-science-by-design-realizing-a-vision-for-21st-century>\]
 </sup>\[<https://journals.sagepub.com/doi/full/10.1177/2332858418787466>\].
-Related to open science is open scholarly practices.
-Others trace the origin of the idea of open scholarly practices to [a book by Boyer](https://eric.ed.gov/?id=ED326149), who shared a broad description of the work academics do.
+Related to open science are open scholarly practices.
+Others trace the origin of the idea of open scholarly practices to [a book by Boyer](https://eric.ed.gov/?id=ED326149), who shared a broad description of intellectual (especially academic) work.
 This suggests that scholarly work is not only original, discovery research; it also includes the applications of advances in one’s own discipline (or “translational research”) and sharing the results of research with multiple stakeholders.
 Open science and open scholarly practices point to the scientific or scholarly contributions of open books; while different from original, scientific research, books such as our own—which focused on providing a language for data science in education—may serve as helpful examples (of open science) or forms of a broader view of scholarship.

 Last, OER are “teaching, learning, and research resources that reside in the public domain or have been released under an intellectual property